Intervention Efficiency and Perturbation Validation Framework: Capacity-Aware and Robust Clinical Model Selection under the Rashomon Effect: Experiments

 As shown in \Cref{fig:synthetic-overview}, PVF consistently outperforms the traditional validation method across most configurations (the configurations are elaborated in \Cref{sec:synthetic-setup}).
 When $\gamma = 0.1$ and $\gamma = 0.3$, PVF achieves superior selections in approximately 90\% of all configurations, indicating PVF's advantage under limited intervention capacities.
 Although the advantage narrows as $\gamma$ increases ($\gamma \ge 0.7$), PVF still maintains a clear lead.

-\subsection{Real-World Dataset Experiments}
+\subsubsection{Real-World Dataset Experiments}

 In this subsection, similar to the synthetic dataset experiment, we also present the experimental results in the form of a comparison between the performance of PVF under $\sigma$ (defined as in \Cref{subsubsec:perturbation-mechanism}) tuning and that of the traditional method, respectively for the cervical cancer \cite{wolberg1993breast} and breast cancer \cite{fernandes2017cervical} datasets.
-We refer the readers to \Cref{sec:real-setup} for the detailed setups of this part of experiments.
+We refer the readers to \Cref{sec:real-setup} for the detailed setups of this part of experiments, including exactly how we calculate the performance gaps between PVF and the traditional method with repetitive experiments.

-\paragraph{Results on cervical cancer data} For the cervical cancer dataset, PVF achieves its best results with a small perturbation for IE ($\sigma = 0.01$) and a near-zero perturbation for F1 Score ($\sigma = 10^{-6}$), as shown in \Cref{fig:cervical-best}.
+\paragraph{Results on cervical cancer data} For the cervical cancer dataset, PVF achieves its largest performance gap with the traditional method with a small perturbation for IE ($\sigma = 0.01$) and a near-zero perturbation for F1 Score ($\sigma = 10^{-6}$), as shown in \Cref{fig:cervical-best}.
 At the most stringent intervention capacity ($\gamma = 0.1$), PVF selects an externally better model in 60.0\% of times, compared to 26.7\% for the traditional method and 13.3\% ties.
 As $\gamma$ increases to 0.3–0.9, PVF continues to win more frequently, though the margin narrows: 43.3–46.7\% times PVF wins versus 33.3–36.7\% the traditional method does, with around 20\% ties across these settings.
 For F1, PVF still leads with 50.0\% wins, compared to 33.3\% the traditional method does and 16.7\% ties.
 These results indicate that once $\sigma$ is tuned, PVF consistently yields more reliable model selection than the traditional method, with its strongest advantage at $\gamma = 0.1$, where false positives are extremely costly.

 \paragraph{Results on breast cancer data} For the breast cancer dataset, the perturbation scale that works best is much larger ($\sigma = 0.2$–$0.3$), as shown in \Cref{fig:breast-best}.
 At $\gamma = 0.1$, PVF wins in 52.0\% of folds while the traditional method accounts for only 20.0\%, with 28.0\% ties.
 At $\gamma = 0.3$, the pattern is similar: 48.0\% PVF, 20.0\% traditional, and 32.0\% ties.
 At higher intervention fractions ($\gamma = 0.5, 0.7, 0.9$) with $\sigma = 0.2$, results are more balanced, with PVF and the traditional method each winning 40.0\% of folds and 20.0\% ties.
 For F1 Score, the best $\sigma$ is 0.2, and PVF wins in 52.0\% of folds compared to 16.0\% naive and 32.0\% ties.